-- Executive: Chief of State and Head of Government - President Rafael CORREA Delgado; Vice President Lenin MORENO Garces; cabinet appointed by the President
+Executive: Chief of State and Head of Government - President Lenin Moreno; Vice President Jorge Glas; cabinet appointed by the President

 The Ecuadorian judicial system is inefficient and vulnerable to political interference.
 Court delays are significant, and judgments are inconsistent.

-As the global economy began to recover in 2010, Ecuador’s economy rebounded with a 3.6% growth rate.
-However, limited access to international financing forced the government to reduce expenditure levels and cover a budgetary financing gap with loans from international financial institutions, funds from Ecuador’s Social Security Institute, and financing from China.
-Ecuador has negotiated financing worth almost $7 billion from China since 2009, often with interest rates above those generally charged by international financial institutions, such as the World Bank.
+Limited access to international financing forced the government to reduce expenditure levels and cover a budgetary financing gap with loans from international financial institutions, funds from Ecuador’s Social Security Institute, and financing from China.

 Leading Exports-commodities: petroleum, bananas, cut flowers, shrimp, cacao, coffee, wood, fish

 Leading Suppliers (2017): China 9.4%, Colombia 9.1%, Brazil 4.2%, Venezuela 3.9%

 Leading Imports-commodities: industrial materials, fuels and lubricants, non-durable consumer goods

 Top Industries: petroleum, food processing, textiles, wood products, chemicals